 The USNI Blog is the leading "navalist" blog in the country — both in numbers and influence.
 A spot for lively discussions and provocative ideas, the USNI Blog is a favorite destination for those who want to engage in the exchange of ideas that are a life-blood of the Naval Institute.

-The Proceedings Podcast started a couple of years ago as an experiment of sorts - a way to dig deeper with contributors using a different medium, and since that time the weekly show's reach has grown exponentially, currently reaching more than 10,000 listeners on Soundcloud and iTunes per month.
+The Proceedings Podcast started in 2017 as an experiment of sorts - a way to dig deeper with contributors using a different medium, and since that time the weekly show's reach has grown exponentially, currently reaching more than 20,000 listeners on Soundcloud and iTunes per month.

-Guests to date have included well-known figures like Adm.
-Mike Mullen, former CJCS, VADM Joseph Aucoin, former 7th Fleet Commander, ADM Scott Swift, Pacific Fleet Commander, VADM Tom Moore, Commander NAVSEA, and futurist August Cole.
+Guests to date have included well-known figures, including: Admiral Mike Mullen, former CJCS; former Commandant of the Marine Corps, General David Berger; current acting Commandant of the Marine Corps, General Eric Smith; Coast Guard Pacific Area Commander, former Coast Guard Commandant, Admiral Carl Schultz; ADM Scott Swift, former Pacific Fleet Commander, VADM Tom Moore, Commander NAVSEA, and futurist August Cole.

 Sponsors of the Proceedings Podcast get an extended callout at the beginning and end of each engaging episode.

 Put the U.S. Naval Institute's suite of products to work to give your business the impact you need.